finbarr/airbrite-api/README.md

 ### Create Order

-If you'd like to add line_items, your product should be already created.
+__Note:__ If you'd like to add line_items, your product needs to be already created.

+__Assigning an Order to an existing Customer__

+If you want to assign the Order to an existing Airbrite Customer record at the time of creation, make sure to include the "customer" connection like so:

+    {
+        "customer": {
+            "_id": "XXXXXXXXXXXXXXXXXXXXXXXX"
+        }
+    }

+If you want to create a new Airbrite Customer record at the time of creation, include the "customer" connection like so:\

+_This can also include additional properties you would like to associate with the customer..._

+    {
+        "customer": {
+            "name": "Kanye East",
+            "email": "kanye.east@west.com",
+            ...
+        }
+    }

-Regarding payments, the order can be created with either:
+__Regarding payments, the order can be created with either:__

 1) no existing payment data
 2) existing payment data (already charged)
 3) a Stripe card token (new payment upon order creation)